 The Company has acquired businesses and assets in purchase transactions that resulted in the recognition of goodwill.
 Goodwill represents the costs in excess of fair values assigned to the underlying net assets in the acquisition.
 In accordance with U.S. GAAP, acquired goodwill is not amortized, but is subject to impairment testing at least annually or more frequently if events or circumstances indicate that the asset more likely than not may be impaired.
-In 2013, based on changes in our internal management structure and continuing consolidation efforts, we determined that our operations comprise a single reporting unit for goodwill impairment testing, which matches our single operating segment for financial reporting.
+We determined that our operations comprise a single reporting unit for goodwill impairment testing, which matches our single operating segment for financial reporting.